PonyCui/PPEtcHosts/README.md

 One More Thing!
 AFNetworking, SDWebImage is also available.

-PonyCui/NSEtcHosts uses `NSURLRequest`, swizzling init and allHTTPHeaderFields method.
+PonyCui/NSEtcHosts uses `NSURLRequest`, swizzling init method.

 > This is a proof-of-concept, and is not intended for use in production.
 It's not safe use in prodution.
 For safely, all code use DEBUG marcos to prevent NSEtcHosts Class build in prodution.